 In 1864, upon Shakespeare’s 300th birthday, Edwin was part of a group of actors and theatre managers that successfully advocated for a statue of the Bard to be erected in New York’s Central Park.
 The cornerstone was placed between two elms in the park, but work would need to be done to raise the necessary funds to bring the statue to fruition.
 And so, later that year, the Booth brothers — in a rare event — joined together in a production of Julius Caesar to fundraise on the statue.
 But the finished statue of Shakespeare wouldn’t make its true debut until its dedication in 1872.

-One of 25 Black Medal of Honor Recipients, Powhatan Beaty Became a Hit Performing Shakespeare
+One of 25 Black Medal of Honor Recipients From the Civil War, Powhatan Beaty Became a Hit Performing Shakespeare

 Powhatan Beaty served in the 5th U.S. Colored Infantry Regiment during the Civil War and for his jaw-dropping bravery at the Battle of New Market Heights, he received the Medal of Honor.